Tuesday, 27 October 2020

 Mound 17 - from which the horse burial was excavated

 Were the apparitions on horseback seen by Edith’s guests something to do with the warrior horseman buried in Mound 17?
-England’s man-and-horse burials are almost exclusively from Suffolk – others were discovered at Eye, Mildenhall and Snape.
+England’s man-and-horse burials are almost exclusively from Suffolk – others were discovered at Eye, Mildenhall, Lakenheath and Snape.
 There’s also a legend in the Suffolk village of Blythburgh – 22 miles up the coast – about a ghostly horse that used to burst forth from a mound to canter around the local common.
 (The mound’s long been lost to erosion and ploughing.)
 Could Blythburgh's equestrian phantom have been inspired by a long-forgotten Saxon horse burial find?

 Other excavations, including the digs in the 1980s and 1990s, unearthed mysterious “sandmen”, blackened stick men with vague features, they melted away to nothing soon after being exhumed.